 During the Swinton Vision consultation, local people told us that Swinton needs to be a more vibrant place, with more going on - and more reasons for people to visit and spend their leisure time.
 In response, it was recommended that an events and animation programme be developed for the town centre.

 Swinton Sounds, a brand-new free event, bringing a weekend of pop-up music and entertainment across the town centre in June 2023, was a trailblazer for that events programme.
-Swinton Sounds will return in June 2024, and there will be more events and activities throughout 2024.
+It returned as an expanded three-day event in June 2024 and will return again in 2025.

-These events will encourage people to explore Swinton town and experience something new, animate public spaces, and help to increase footfall and dwell time within the town centre.
-They also provide a good opportunity to talk with people about the future of the town.
+Events such as these, encourage people to explore Swinton town and experience something new, animate public spaces, and help to increase footfall and dwell time within the town centre.
+They also raise the profile of Swinton, and offer a positive opportunity to talk with people about the future of the town.

 How do I get involved?
 How to I keep up to date with what is happening?